mvolkmann/blog/src/rust.md

 ## Built-in Scalar Types

-Rust defines four scalar (primitive) types which are boolean, character, integer, and floating-point.
+Rust defines four scalar (primitive) types which are boolean, character, integer, and floating point.

 The boolean type name is `bool`.
 Its only values are `true` and `false`.